sha-16/HashiCorp-Consul-RCE/README.md

-# HashiCorp Consul - Remote Command Execution via Services API ❗
+# HashiCorp Consul - RCE via Services API ❗

 **Difference:** this is a version for python3 lovers ❤🐍